 Information For Year 2 Parents

-Please support your child’s reading by reading with them every night and adding comments to the Read Go app.
+Please support your child’s reading by reading with them every night and adding comments to the Boom Reader App.
 It is also important to check your child’s comprehension by making predictions about the story together and asking them questions about what has happened, including ‘why’ and ‘how’ questions to encourage them to have a deeper understanding of the text.

-A spelling test will take place every Monday.
-The test will take place in the back of their English book and the new spellings will be available on the website.
-Results will be published in your child's reading record.
+A spelling test will take place every Thursday.
+The test will take place in their English book and new spellings will be available in the Signpost document every Friday.

-PE will take place every Monday so please make sure your child comes to school wearing their P.E kit on that day (including trainers or plimsolls) A pair of of sports shoes should also be left at school.
+PE will take place every Monday and Thursday so please make sure your child comes to school wearing their P.E kit on that day (including trainers or plimsolls).
+A pair of of sports shoes should also be left at school.